 Right to Deny Admission

-In making its determination, the University may consider not only the applicant’s academic record and qualifications, but also the applicant’s character and personality.
-As part of this process, the University may require an applicant to submit biographical and other information, including references.
+In making its determination, the College may consider not only the applicant’s academic record and qualifications, but also the applicant’s character and personality.
+As part of this process, the College may require an applicant to submit biographical and other information, including references.
 Applicants are considered for admission without regard to their race, color, religion, sex, age, disability, ethnicity, marital status, genetic information, sexual orientation, national origin or veteran’s status.